-- During the construction period it will be necessary to apply mitigation measures to minimise dust impacts.
-These measures are standard practice on construction sites that are generally aimed at preventing dust generation at source, and include: - use of pumped spray water-bowsers to ensure that unsealed routes used by construction vehicles are maintained in a damp condition when in use; - imposition and enforcement of a speed limit of 15mph on unsealed ground; - location of stockpiles of potentially dusty material as far from sensitive off-site locations as possible; - stockpiles to be covered to minimise dust generation; - stabilisation of finished embankments by seeding as soon as possible; - regular use of water assisted dust sweepers on local roads if necessary, to remove any material tracked off site; - regular cleaning of sealed areas on-site; - use of water suppression during any cutting of stone or concrete; and - regular maintenance of site plant and vehicles to minimise emissions. - During all stages of the construction work there will be liaison with residents and commercial operators in the area, which may include establishing a well-publicised hotline, together with a rapid response procedure to address concerns that may arise. - The construction works plan would contain specific restrictions regarding traffic management and routeing of vehicles to and from the site.
-The programme for the construction of the works will require approval by the client's representative on site. - There remains a risk even with mitigation in place, that the following residual temporary impacts of moderate significance may occur, depending on meteorological conditions during construction: - risk of occasional dust soiling for properties within approximately 100m of the proposed works; and risk of occasional increases of PM10 concentrations for some properties within approximately 50m of the works.
+- 33.5.17 During construction, it will be necessary to apply mitigation measures to minimise dust impacts.
+These measures are standard practice on construction sites that are generally aimed at preventing dust generation at source, and include: - use of pumped spray water-bowsers to ensure that unsealed routes used by construction vehicles are maintained in a damp condition when in use; - imposition and enforcement of a speed limit of no greater than 15mph on unsealed ground; - location of stockpiles of potentially dusty material as far from sensitive off-site locations as possible; - stockpiles to be covered to minimise dust generation; - stabilisation of finished embankments by seeding as soon as possible; - regular use of water assisted dust sweepers on local roads if necessary, to remove any material tracked off site; - regular cleaning of sealed areas on-site; - use of water suppression during any cutting of stone or concrete; and - regular maintenance of site plant and vehicles to minimise emissions. - 33.5.18 During all stages of construction, there will be liaison with residents and commercial operators in the area, which may include establishing a well-publicised hotline, together with a rapid response procedure to address concerns that may arise. - 33.5.19 The construction works plan would contain specific restrictions regarding traffic management and routeing of vehicles to and from the site.
+The programme for the construction of the works will require approval by the client's representative on site. - 33.5.20 There remains a risk even with mitigation in place, that the following residual temporary impacts of moderate significance may occur, depending on meteorological conditions during construction: - risk of occasional dust soiling for properties within approximately 100m of the proposed works; and - risk of occasional increases of PM10 concentrations for some properties within approximately 25m of the works.

-18.6 Noise and Vibration
+33.6 Noise and Vibration

-- Noise and vibration are key issues associated with construction works, and typically originate from plant and machinery.
-The extent of noise and vibration impacts will vary throughout the construction period and will depend on the Contractor's chosen methods of working as well as the timing and phasing of certain operations. - Guidance on the prediction and control of construction site noise is provided in 'The Code of Practice BS 5228 (1997): Noise and Vibration Control on Construction and Open Sites'.
-BS 5228 notes that 'Good relations with people living and working in the vicinity of site operations are of paramount importance', and suggests that the early establishment and maintenance of these relations throughout the contract is important.
-It also suggests that the formation of liaison committees with members of the public can be considered for longer term projects where relatively large numbers of people are involved. - 18.6.3 Construction phase such works are covered by statutory controls afforded by the Control of Pollution Act 1974.
+- 33.6.1 Noise and vibration are key issues associated with construction works and typically originate from plant and machinery.
+The extent of noise and vibration impacts would vary throughout the construction period and would depend on the Contractor's chosen methods of working, as well as the timing and phasing of certain operations. - 33.6.2 Guidance on the prediction and control of construction site noise is provided in 'The Code of Practice BS 5228 (1997): Noise and Vibration Control on Construction and Open Sites'.
+BS 5228 notes that 'Good relations with people living and working in the vicinity of site operations are of paramount importance' and suggests that the early establishment and maintenance of these relations throughout the contract is important.
+It also suggests that the formation of liaison groups with members of the public can be considered for longer term projects where relatively large numbers of people are involved.

+- Part C: Southern Leg - 33.6.3 Construction works are covered by statutory controls afforded by the Control of Pollution Act 1974.
 The provisions of sections 60 and 61 of this Act are of particular relevance.
-Section 60 enables a Local Authority to serve a notice specifying its noise control requirements covering plant or machinery that is or is not to be used, hours of working, and levels of noise or vibration that can be emitted.
-Section 61 relates to prior consent, and provides for developers to approach the authority to agree control measures prior to commencement of work. - Permitted noise levels will be agreed with the local authorities and included in the Contract Documents.
-Guidance for typically acceptable levels of noise from construction sites used elsewhere in the country are provided in Table 18.4.
+Section 60 enables a local authority to serve a notice specifying its noise control requirements covering plant or machinery that is or is not to be used, hours of working and levels of noise or vibration that can be emitted.
+Section 61 relates to prior consent, and provides for developers to approach the authority to agree control measures prior to commencement of work. - 33.6.4 Permitted noise levels will be agreed with the local authorities and included in the Contract Documents.
+Guidance for typically acceptable levels of noise from construction sites used elsewhere in the country are provided in Table 33.4